Cerulean Warbler

 Juveniles are brownish gray above, with a pale center crown stripe and entirely white underparts.
 Cerulean warblers molt into an adult plumage prior to the breeding season following their hatching year.

-Because the cerulean warbler often remains concealed in foliage high in the forest canopy, it is usually best identified its voice, a rapid series of buzzy notes on one pitch, with a rising "zeeeeee" at the end.
+Because the cerulean warbler often remains concealed in foliage high in the forest canopy, it is usually best identified by its voice, a rapid series of buzzy notes on one pitch, with a rising "zeeeeee" at the end.
 The call is a sweet "chip."

 Size